Random-coefficient pure states, the density operator formalism and the Zeh problem: von Neumann statistical mixture and measurement postulate

-There are presently two ways of introducing the concept of a mixed state or statistical mixture.
-The mostly used was historically developed by von\ Neumann in his 1932 canonical book \cite{vonNeumann1932}, after his 1927 paper \cite{vonNeumann1927}.
-With a physical observable quantity $O$ attached to $\Sigma ,$ QM associates a linear Hermitian operator $\widehat{O} $ acting on the states of $\Sigma .$\ The mean value of $\widehat{O}$ when $ \Sigma $ is in the pure (normed) state $\mid \Psi >$ is a quantity\ which, in the Dirac formalism, is written as $<\Psi \mid $ $\widehat{O}\mid $ $\Psi >.$\ If $\Sigma $ is in a mixed state described synthetically as \{$p_{i}$, $ \mid \varphi _{i}>$\}, where the normed pure state$\ \mid \varphi _{i}>$ contributes with a weight $p_{i}$ to the statistical mixture \ (for any $i,$ \ $p_{i}\geq 0$ and $\sum_{i}p_{i}=1$), the mean value of $\widehat{O}$ is equal to $\sum_{i}p_{i}<\varphi _{i}\mid \widehat{O}\mid \varphi _{i}>$.
-The writing \{$p_{i}$, $\mid \varphi _{i}>$\} is considered ambiguous, as it may happen that two so-defined mixed states may lead to the same mean value for $ \widehat{O},$ for any observable $O,$ an ambiguity lifted by introducing the statistical operator $\rho =\Sigma _{i}p_{i}\mid \varphi _{i}><\varphi _{i}\mid ,$ acting linearly on the (hereafter assumed to be normed) states of $\Sigma .$ $\rho $ is Hermitian, positive (its eigenvalues are all non-negative) and its trace is equal to $1.$ The eigenvalue spectrum of a Hermitian positive operator with finite trace is entirely discrete, a result of Hilbert space theory (\cite{Messiah1}, page 335).
-When an isolated system is in a statistical mixture, $\rho $ obeys the Liouville-von Neumann equation. \ In the special case when $\Sigma $ is in a pure state $\mid \Psi >,$ its statistical operator is the projector $\rho =\mid \Psi ><\Psi \mid .$ The statistical operator $\rho $ obeys the relation $Tr\rho ^{2}\leq Tr\rho $ , and the equality is verified \ iff $\rho $ is a projector, i.e. if and only if $\rho $ describes a pure state.
-The content of $\rho $ will be discussed in Section \ref{SectionDiscussion}.
+With a physical observable quantity $O$ attached to $\Sigma $, QM associates a linear Hermitian operator $\widehat{O}$ acting on the states of $\Sigma .$ \ The mean value of $\widehat{O}$ when $\Sigma $ is in the pure (normed) state $\mid \Psi >$ is a quantity\ written, in the Dirac formalism, as $ <\Psi \mid $ $\widehat{O}\mid $ $\Psi >$.
+A statistical mixture, as historically introduced by von Neumann \cite{vonNeumann1927}, \cite {vonNeumann1932}, is denoted as \{$p_{i}$, $\mid \varphi _{i}>$\}, where $ p_{i}$ is the probability of presence of the normed pure state$\ \mid \varphi _{i}>$ \ (for any $i,$\ $p_{i}\geq 0$ and $\sum_{i}p_{i}=1$), and the mean value of $\widehat{O}$ is then equal to $\sum_{i}p_{i}<\varphi _{i}\mid \widehat{O}\mid \varphi _{i}>$.
+With such a statistical mixture, one associates its density operator $\rho =\Sigma _{i}p_{i}\mid \varphi _{i}><\varphi _{i}\mid ,$ acting linearly on the (hereafter assumed to be normed) states of $\Sigma $.
+The eigenvalue spectrum of a Hermitian positive operator with finite trace is entirely discrete, a result of Hilbert space theory (\cite{Messiah1}, page 335).
+When an isolated system is in a statistical mixture, $\rho $ obeys the Liouville-von Neumann equation. \ In the special case when $\Sigma $ is in a pure state $\mid \Psi >,$ $\rho $ is a projector: $\rho =\mid \Psi ><\Psi \mid .$ The relation $Tr\rho ^{2}\leq Tr\rho $ is obeyed by $\rho $, the equality being verified \ iff $\rho $ is a projector, i.e. if and only if $\rho $ describes a pure state.
+A \textit{ fundamental postulate} (see e.g. Peres \cite{Peres1995}, pages 75-76, and Section \ref{SectionTheZehProblem}), first proposed by von Neumann, is used: "\textit{the }$\rho $\textit{\ matrix completely specifies all the properties of a quantum ensemble" }\cite{Peres1995}.
+Then, $\widehat{O}$ being attached to an arbitrary observable $O$ of $\Sigma $, von Neumann claims that the whole information which can be reached through measurements of $O$ is contained in the expression $E\{\widehat{O}\}=Tr\{\rho \widehat{O} \}$ (von\ Neumann introduced the density operator $\rho $ while aiming at this result, cf.\ Section \ref{SectionTheZehProblem}).\ Consequently, the writing \{$p_{i}$, $\mid \varphi _{i}>$\} is considered ambiguous: if two so-defined statistical mixtures possess the same density operator they must be seen as the same statistical mixture.